-Email, workplace productivity apps, messaging, file-sharing services, social media, banking and healthcare apps — more and more people are entrusting their private and sensitive data to cloud services.
+Email, workplace productivity applications, messaging, file-sharing services, social media, banking and healthcare applications — more and more people are entrusting their private and sensitive data to cloud services.
 At the same time, data breaches and security incidents are becoming more frequent and more sophisticated.

 Many security compliance frameworks are focused on data protection, keeping data safe from hackers and breaches.
 But the General Data Protection Regulation (GDPR) is just as concerned about data privacy.
 Its objectives are to keep data safe while giving people more power over who can process their personal data and why.